github/docs/content/apps/creating-github-apps/creating-github-apps/differences-between-github-apps-and-oauth-apps.md

 {% note %}

 **Note:** GitHub Apps can also use a user-based token.
-For more information, see "[Identifying and authorizing users for GitHub Apps](/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps/)."
+For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/identifying-and-authorizing-users-for-github-apps)."

 {% endnote %}